E. F. Schumacher: Question of size

-He also discusses globalisation, identifying the "idolatry of gigantism" as a harmful belief steming from technological progress – the highly developed communications system greatly increased labor mobility, rendering people "footloose".
+He also discusses globalisation, identifying the "idolatry of gigantism" as a harmful belief stemming from technological progress: the highly developed communications system greatly increased labor mobility, rendering people "footloose".
 He notes that everything needs a structure, and while before the advent of mass transport people were relatively immobile, one was still able to move, such as the Irish immigrants in the United States.
 Once everything has become extremely mobile, all structures are more vulnerable and threatened than ever.
 For him, fast transport ended up destroying freedom rather than providing it, given how it made every structure vulnerable and made actions that would mitigate the destructive effects of this technological development necessary.
 He argues that this problem affects both large and small countries, and that the now extremely high labour mobility might not only destroy social cohesion (resulting in alienation and anomie), but also cause instability:

 The factor of footlooseness is, therefore, the more serious, the bigger the country.
 Its destructive effects can be traced both in the rich and in the poor countries.
 In the rich countries such as the United States of America, it produces, as already mentioned, 'megalopolis'.
 It also produces a rapidly increasing and ever more intractable problem of 'drop-outs', of people, who, having become footloose, cannot find a place anywhere in society.
 Directly connected with this, it produces an appalling problem of crime, alienation, stress, social breakdown, right down to the level of the family.
 In the poor countries, again most severely in the largest ones, it produces mass migration into cities, mass unemployment, and, as vitality is drained out of the rural areas, the threat of famine.
 The result is a 'dual society' without any inner cohesion, subject to a maximum of political instability.

 Schumacher then moves his attention to nation-states, which he also considers endangered by "bigness", defined as annexation or unification into larger states.
 He notes that Denmark or Belgium being annexed to Germany and France respectively would stunt their growth, cause their economic potential to be completely neglected, threaten their language and culture, and lastly cause their separatist cause to be dismissed by modern media and politicians: